facebookresearch/ParlAI/README.md

 ## Interactive Tutorial

 For those who want to start with ParlAI now, you can try our [Colab Tutorial](https://colab.research.google.com/drive/1bRMvN0lGXaTF5fuTidgvlAl-Lb41F7AD#scrollTo=KtVz5dCUmFkN).
+For those who want to try ParlAi with flask API, you can try the [flask demo](https://github.com/facebookresearch/ParlAI/tree/main/flask_api_demo).

 ## Installing ParlAI